abachurin/ui-2048/README.md

 Now, if we load the best Agent and ask it to evaluate different board positions, we see a strange thing.
 It doesn't look smart at all.
 E.g. it would give much the same score to a dead position, where any remaining tile will leave no moves, as to a nice one.
 Neither there is any obvious preference for monotonic rows/columns.
 So it is quite strange to witness the Agent playing in a smart way.

 ##### Conclusion
-The Agent with N = 4 often achieves 4096.
+* The Agent with N = 4 often achieves 4096.
 The rate of 2048 tile games is stuck around 84-85% since about 30k episodes.
 The Agent still occasionally gets stuck at some ridiculously low number, like 256 or 128.
 I don't know how to deal with it.
 May be try something akin to boosting, backpropagating some heavy penalty for each state in the low-scoring episode.
 Another thing to do is try 5 or 6-tile features.
 But the number of parameters goes up exponentially.
 Besides, not sure it is worth it.
 4-tile features already capture an important heuristics - we prefer a row like 1024 256 8 2 to a row like 2 1024 8 256, and the Agent weights most probably reflect that.
 Same with (2, 2)-squares.
 You can see how it tries to keep good order if you run *Watch Agent Play* option.
 Not sure bigger pieces will reveal much more (but I will think about implementing).
-* p.s. from May 2022: I did implement this and with N = 6 the Agent is way more powerful.
-Reaches 16384 tile sometimes.
-Achieves 2048 in 95% and 4096 in 85% of cases.
+* p.s. from May 2022: I did implement this and with N = 6 the Agent is way more powerful, reaches 16384 tile sometimes.
+See the chart on the bottom.

 ##### Charts and results